AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT5_CustomObject/BT_CO7_BootstrapAwareness.rst

 Bootstrap awareness
 ===================

-In this tutorial you will learn:

-- how to use ``resource_operations`` handler to prevent Anjay from calling some handlers in non-bootstrap context,
-- how to setup Resources writable only by the LwM2M Bootstrap Server.
+In this tutorial you will learn how to setup Resources writable only by the LwM2M Bootstrap Server.

 Handling LwM2M Bootstrap Server